-In most selection lists, you have to turn the rotary selector in the opposite direction once you reach the beginning or the end of the list.
+In most selection lists, such as the temperature, you have to turn the rotary selector back the other way if you reach the minimum or maximum value.
+However, for the heating types for example, the first selection follows the last.